Learning Outcomes

 Exclusions

 The RAO provides for exclusions—circumstances where an activity that would otherwise be regulated is not treated as such.
-Common exclusions relevant to legal practice include:
+Exclusions are activity-specific and can be narrow in scope.
+Practitioners should check whether an exclusion applies to the exact activity being performed and whether it is disapplied for insurance distribution.

 Key Term: exclusion